configcat/docs/website/docs/advanced/proxy.md

 ## gRPC

-The ConfigCat Proxy is able to communicate via <a target="blank" href="https://grpc.io">gRPC</a>, an open-source, high performance RPC framework which has client support in several languages.
+The ConfigCat Proxy can communicate over <a target="blank" href="https://grpc.io">gRPC</a>, an open-source, high-performance RPC framework with client support in several languages.

-To communicate with the Proxy over gRPC, you'll need the protobuf and gRPC <a target="blank" href="https://github.com/configcat/configcat-proxy/blob/main/grpc/proto/flag_service.proto">service definition</a>.
-It's required to generate clients for your <a target="blank" href="https://protobuf.dev/reference/">desired platform</a> with <a target="blank" href="https://protobuf.dev/downloads/">`protoc`</a>.
+To establish gRPC connections, you'll need the protobuf and the gRPC <a target="blank" href="https://github.com/configcat/configcat-proxy/blob/main/grpc/proto/flag_service.proto">service definition</a>.
+It's required to generate clients with <a target="blank" href="https://protobuf.dev/downloads/">`protoc`</a> for your <a target="blank" href="https://protobuf.dev/reference/">desired platform</a>.

 ```protobuf title="flag_service.proto"
 syntax = "proto3";